 Keith is the Director of CCS and is Professor of Theology at Heritage Christian University.
 He previously taught Scripture and historical theology at Harding University and Austin Graduate School of Theology.
 He received his education at Oklahoma Christian University (BA), Harding School of Theology (MDiv), and Calvin Theological Seminary (PhD).
 A leading scholar of Jacob Arminius, Keith has written several books including: Jacob Arminius: Theologian of Grace, co-author (Oxford University Press, 2012); The Reformation to the Modern Church: A Reader in Christian Theology (Fortress Press, 2014); The Letter and Spirit of Biblical Interpretation: From the Early Church to Modern Practice (Baker Academic, 2018); After Arminius: A Historical Introduction to Arminian Theology, co-author (Oxford University Press, 2020); and Ethics Beyond Rules: How Christ’s Call to Love Informs Our Moral Choices (Zondervan, 2021).
 Keith is the Editor of the Journal of Christian Studies.
 Keith, his wife, Amanda, and their three children are members of Brentwood Oaks Church of Christ in Austin, Texas.

-Todd served as Associate Professor and the Director of the David Worley Library at Lipscomb University Austin Center (formerly Austin Graduate School of Theology).
-He continues to serve as the Library Director at LUAC.
-He served in local church ministry before undertaking biblical studies at the Center for Christian Education and, later, at Austin Graduate School of Theology (BA, MA in Theological Studies).
+Todd served as Associate Professor and the Director of the David Worley Library at Austin Graduate School of Theology.
+He served in local church ministry before undertaking biblical studies at the Center for Christian Education and, later, at Austin Graduate School of Theology (BA, MATS).
 He then completed a MS in Library Science at University of North Texas and a PhD in education at Texas State University.
-Todd has published several articles in Christian Studies and has worked alongside Keith as managing editor of the journal for nine years.
+Todd has published several articles in Christian Studies and has worked alongside Keith as managing editor of Christian Studies for nine years.
 Todd, his wife Cara, and daughter, Madison, live in San Marcos, Texas, where Todd serves as the minister of the Holland Street Church of Christ.